microsoft/lisa/pytest/DESIGN.md

 should be updated with a `Requirements` class that represents all physical attributes of the target, and a `requires` Pytest mark should be added which takes instances of this class.
 Two `Requirements` should be comparable to determine if one set meets (or exceeds) the other set.
+Existing code that does this can be reused here.

 #### How do we share common tasks?